Windover Archeological Site: Water burials

-Windover is one of a number of Archaic period sites in Florida with underwater burials in peat.
-Similar burials occurred at Little Salt Spring (in Sarasota County) 5,200 to 6,800 years ago, Bay West (in Collier County) 5,940 to 6,840 years ago, and Republic Grove (in Hardee County) 5,690 to 6,470 years ago.
+Windover is one of several Archaic period sites in Florida with charnel or mortuary ponds, in which bodies have been found buried in shallow ponds with intact peat deposits.
+Similar burials occurred at Little Salt Spring (in Sarasota County) 5,200 to 6,800 years ago, where brain matter also survived in a number of skulls, Bay West (in Collier County) 5,940 to 6,840 years ago, and Republic Grove (in Hardee County) 5,690 to 6,470 years ago.
 A site currently 21 ft below the surface of the Gulf of Mexico near Venice, Florida, the Manasota Key Offshore site, was discovered in 2016.
 It has multiple burials in multiple areas.
-The burial site was a freshwater peat pond when the burials occurred 7,200 years ago.
+The Manasota Key site was a freshwater peat pond when the burials occurred 7,200 years ago.
+This type of charnel or mortuary pond has been found only in southern and central Florida, and all are more than 5,000 years old.

 At Windover, stakes were driven into the peat through fabrics wrapped around the bodies.
 Similar stakes were found associated with burials at Bay West, Republic Grove, and Manasota Key Offshore.
 The stakes may have been used to help hold the bodies underwater.
-There were also burials (although not in peat) in the sinkhole at Warm Mineral Springs, dating from as much as 12,000 years ago.
+There were also water burials (although not in peat ponds) in the sinkhole at Warm Mineral Springs, dating from as much as 12,000 years ago.
 Robin Brown notes in connection with these underwater burials that many Native American groups have a tradition that spirits of the dead are blocked by water.
 As recently as 1,500 to 2,000 years ago, bundled, defleshed bones were stored on a wooden platform set in the middle of a pond at Fort Center.

+Population

+The remains found included bones of males and females varying in age from infancy to about 60 years, a total of 168 individuals.
+The average height of adult males was 5 ft 9 in.
+Children constituted about half the remains.

+Of 169 burials uncovered at Windover, 65 were children, from newborn to an estimated 15 years old.
+The sex of the children could not be determined.
+Of the remaining 104, from age 16 to an individual over 70 years of age, 47 were female and 48 were male, while the sex of nine could not be determined.

+Ten male and ten female skeletons were tested for carbon, nitrogen and oxygen isotopes to assess diet and long-term area of residence.
+No significant difference between males and females was found for diet or location of residence.
+One male and three female skeletons were outliers in terms of carbon isotopes, indicating a difference in diet.
+Such a difference might be due to cultural reasons, or to differences in customary diets between the widely spaced episodes of burials during the millennium Windover Pond was used for burials.